 Wine which stands for “Wine Is Not an Emulator” is an application layer that allows the users to run Windows software on Linux.
-However, the compatibility of it is not 100 percent for each and every application out there meant specifically for Windows.
+However, its compatibility of it is not 100 percent for every application out there meant specifically for Windows.
 Yet, it is quite effective and from time to time many users use it where they need any software which is not available for Linux.

-WineHQ is not only meant for Linux but also other operating systems such as macOS and BSD can have its benefits.
+WineHQ is not only meant for Linux but also for other operating systems such as macOS and BSD can have its benefits.
 As I mentioned above it is not an Emulator instead it uses API conversion technology to make Linux corresponding to Windows corresponding functions to call DLL (Dynamic Link Library) to run Windows programs.
 Wine releases are completely open-source.

 Enable 32-bit architecture

 It still supports 32-bit architecture as many old applications don’t work on 64-bit.
 Thus, if your system is 64-bit, first enable the 32-bit architecture support using the below command:

 sudo dpkg --add-architecture i386